-- Maintain a balanced HRA throughout that period; - Meet current level of capital investment; and - Repayment of required debt - (iv) Recognition is made of the potential for a Levy payment in respect of higher value voids - 9.
-In relation to the General Fund and HRA Capital Programme 2017/18 to 2021/22 (including commitments from previous years and new starts): - (i) The HRA Capital Programme will need to be contained within the total programme cost; - (ii) The General Fund Capital Budget is substantial but is based on the best information available in terms of project costs.
-What is less certain is the phasing of expenditure; - (iii) The key strategic schemes identified in the Capital Programme will be closely monitored in-year; - (iv) That the funding identified for the approved Capital Programme is delivered and is prudent, affordable and sustainable. - 10.
-In relation to the medium/long term Capital Programme: - (i) The delivery of the agreed Capital Strategy and Asset Management Plan is a critical priority to enable the matching of resources to needs and priorities.
+- Maintain a balanced HRA throughout that period; - Meet current level of capital investment; and - Repayment of required debt - 2.1.9.
+In relation to the General Fund and HRA Capital Investment Programme 2019/20 to 2024/25 (including commitments from previous years and new starts): - a) The HRA Capital Programme will need to be contained within the total programme cost; - b) The General Fund Capital Budget is substantial but is based on the best information available in terms of project costs.
+What is less certain is the actual phasing of expenditure; - c) The key strategic schemes identified in the Capital Investment Programme will be closely monitored in-year; - d) That the funding identified for the approved Capital Investment Programme is delivered and is prudent, affordable and sustainable. - 2.1.10.
+In relation to the medium to long term Capital Investment Programme: - a) The delivery of the agreed Capital Strategy and Asset Management Plan is a critical priority to enable the matching of resources to needs and priorities.